-Yesterday, I told you about the 6 acres for purchase the county board of commissioners is scheduled to vote–and sign off–on today.
+Yesterday, I told you about the the county board of commissioners is scheduled to vote–and sign off–on today.

 The Atlanta Journal-Constitution published a story this morning saying the negotiated sale price of that land is nearly five times what the county's tax assessor says it's worth.

 No one so far disputes the land at 2886 Lavista Rd. would be good for a park.
 But some people are questioning the price.